GSA/fpki-guides/_trust-stores/01_removal_updates.md

 ---
 layout: default
-navtitle: Removal Updates
+navtitle: Microsoft Removal Solutions
-title: Removal Updates
+title: Microsoft Removal Solutions
 collection: trust-stores
-permalink: trust-stores/removal-updates/
+permalink: trust-stores/microsoft-removal-solutions/
 ---
 ## Background
 In FY 2019, the U.S. Government is removing the Federal Public Key Infrastructure (FPKI) root certificate from the Microsoft certificate store.
 This change will affect all federal agencies and may have impact on the following services: